你好!👋 看到你发了个“1”,我猜你可能是:

 People Also Ask

-To remove soot from carpet with baking soda, start by gently scraping off any excess soot with a dull knife or spoon, being careful not to press the soot deeper into the fibers.
-Next, generously sprinkle a thick layer of baking soda over the affected area and let it sit for at least 15 to 20 minutes, or longer for heavy soot.
-The baking soda will absorb the soot and help lift it from the carpet.
-After the waiting period, vacuum the area thoroughly using a vacuum with a brush attachment.
-For stubborn residue, you may repeat the process.
-For deep-set soot or delicate carpet fibers, professional services like those from Queens Carpets Cleaning can ensure a safe and effective removal without damaging the carpet.
+To remove soot from carpet with baking soda, start by gently scraping off any excess soot with a dull knife or spoon, being careful not to push it deeper into the fibers.
+Generously sprinkle baking soda over the affected area and let it sit for at least 15 to 20 minutes to absorb the soot and odors.
+After the wait, vacuum the baking soda thoroughly using a vacuum with a brush attachment.
+For stubborn stains, you can create a paste by mixing baking soda with a small amount of water, apply it to the spot, let it dry, and then vacuum.
+If the soot remains, a professional service like Queens Carpets Cleaning can provide deep extraction methods to fully restore your carpet without damaging it.